Recycling Solutions for Vertex Coloring Heuristics

 \section{Abstract}

-The vertex coloring problem is a well-known NP-hard problem and has many applications in operations research, especially in scheduling.
+The vertex coloring problem is a well-known NP-hard problem and has many applications in operations research and in scheduling.
 A conventional approach to the problem solves the $k$-colorability problem iteratively, decreasing $k$ one by one.
 Whether a heuristic algorithm finds a legal $k$-coloring quickly or not is largely affected by an initial solution.
+We highlight a simple initial solution generator, which we call the recycle method, which makes use of the legal $(k+1)$-coloring that has been found.
+An initial solution generated by the method is expected to guide a heuristic algorithm to find a legal $k$-coloring more quickly than conventional methods, as demonstrated by experimental studies.
+The results suggest that the recycle method should be used as the standard initial solution generator for both local search algorithms and modern hybrid methods.

-We propose a simple initial solution generator, the recycle method, which makes use of the legal $(k+1)$-coloring that has been found.
-An initial solution generated by the method is expected to guide a general heuristic algorithm to find a legal $k$-coloring quickly, as demonstrated by experimental studies.
-For example, \Tabucol, a conventional tabu search algorithm, achieves $k=240$ for the {\tt R1000.5} DIMACS graph when the recycle method is employed as the initial solution generator.
-This number cannot be attained by most state-of-the-art hybrid methods.
+\invis{ The vertex coloring problem is a well-known NP-hard problem and has many applications in operations research and in scheduling.
+A conventional approach to the problem solves the $k$-colorability problem iteratively, decreasing $k$ one by one.
+Whether a heuristic algorithm finds a legal $k$-coloring quickly or not is largely affected by an initial solution.
+We highlight a simple initial solution generator, which we call the recycle method, which makes use of the legal $(k+1)$-coloring that has been found.
+An initial solution generated by the method is expected to guide a heuristic algorithm to find a legal $k$-coloring quickly, as demonstrated by experimental studies.
+For example, \Tabucol, a typical local search algorithm, achieves $k=240$ for the {\tt R1000.5} DIMACS graph when the recycle method is employed as the initial solution generator.
+It is hard for most of the state-of-the-art hybrid methods to achieve this number. }